Algemeen Handelsblad: 2000–1970

 Around 1900, rapid growth necessitated a new building designed by Cuypers, completed in 1903.
 After World War I, the paper acquired more properties in central Amsterdam, often through demolition and new construction.

-1930s and World War II

 In 1931, Daniel Johannes von Balluseck became sole editor-in-chief, continuing the paper’s right-liberal stance.
 His criticism of National Socialism led to tensions with director Alexander Heldring, culminating in his dismissal in 1938.
 However, Von Balluseck returned in late 1939.

 Following the German invasion of the Netherlands in May 1940, Von Balluseck’s anti-Nazi stance led to increased readership.
 However, in July 1941, the Nazis raided the paper, arrested staff, and imposed NSB-friendly leadership.
 Anti-Semitic writers like Albert Kuyle joined, and the paper was transformed into a Nazi-aligned publication.
 Von Balluseck was imprisoned but released in 1944.